SabrinaGuastavino/Value-weighted-skill-scores-in-deep-learning/README.md

 ### Reference

-[1] Guastavino Sabrina, Piana Michele and Benvenuto Federico, Bad and good errors: value-weighted skill scores in deep ensemble learning, arXiv:2103.02881v1
+[1] Guastavino Sabrina, Piana Michele and Benvenuto Federico, Bad and good errors: value-weighted skill scores in deep ensemble learning, IEEE Transactions on Neural Networks and Learning Systems, 2022, doi: 10.1109/TNNLS.2022.3186068.

 ### Using the code